Fixed and named

 Why not retainer

 A retainer is a contract to keep showing up.
 The Sprint is a contract to ship a thing.
-If the client wants ongoing work after the Sprint ends, we propose a second Sprint with its own named gap, metric, and price.
+If the client wants ongoing work after the Sprint ends, we propose a second Sprint with its own named workflow, outcome, and price.
 We have never sold an open-ended retainer.

 What we will not price

 - Discovery calls.
-The audit is the discovery.
+The plan is the discovery.

 - Strategy decks divorced from a Sprint.